dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

     usage: wadors [options] [URLs...]

     Wado RS client simulator.
-It supports retrieving Study, Series, Instance and Metadata.
+It supports retrieving Study, Series, Instance, Metadata and Bulkdata.
 One may choose to specify multiple urls as arguments.
-Each of the objects of the Study/series shall be saved to the current working directory or the directory selected by user as <uid>-001.dicom,
+Each of the objects of the Study/series shall be saved to the current working directory or the directory selected by user as
-    <uid>-002.dicom and so on.
-The uid is determined based on the url(s)
+    <uid>-001.dicom, <uid>-002.dicom and so on.
+The uid is determined based on
-    specified.
+    the url(s) specified.
 For eg. if study is retrieved the Study IUID will be used, if the url is for series retrieval then Series IUID shall be used.
     The extension of individual parts is determined by content type of each part.
     -
     Options:
      -a,--accept <arg>           Specify the value for Accept header.